 It’s always a good idea to save some cash for a “rainy day.”
 An Edward Jones financial advisor can help make sure your savings support your overall financial strategy.
 After all, you’ve worked hard to keep your financial strategy on track, right?
 An unexpected expense could easily derail that strategy.

 One way to prepare financially for things like these is by creating an emergency fund.
 We know that putting money away to prepare for the unexpected can be hard, especially if you don't know how much you'll need – after all, they call these unexpected expenses for a reason.

-- If you're still working - between three and six months' worth of living expenses
+If you're still working - Add between three and six months' worth of living expenses

-- If you are retired - up to three months of living expenses for emergencies, as well as about 12 months' worth of living expenses (after accounting for outside sources of income) to provide for your everyday spending
+If you are retired - Add up to three months of living expenses for emergencies, as well as about 12 months' worth of living expenses (after accounting for outside sources of income) to provide for your everyday spending in your emergency fund.

 Why the ranges?
 If you're employed, these guidelines factor in the average length of unemployment – four months – as well as the potential for other needs.
 If you’re retired, you face many of the same potential emergencies (excluding a job loss) – except you are now also responsible for creating your own "paycheck" for your everyday expenses.

 Regardless of whether you're working or not, you may also want to look into your access to a personal line of credit.
 It can help you supplement your emergency fund if the need arises.